ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 ```

 When dealing with executions over rpc fetched state, `hevm` offers a different ways of handling storage reads:
-The default option models contract storage as an smt array and simply returns an unconstrained symbolic value for `SREAD`s.
+The default option models contract storage as an SMT array and simply returns an unconstrained symbolic value for `SREAD`s.
 It is possible to read and write to symbolic storage locations.
 If passed `--storage-model InitialS`, you can still `SREAD` and `SSTORE` values at symbolic locations, but the default value is `0`.
 This model is used automatically if the `--create` flag is passed.
 Finally, using `--storage-model ConcreteS`, storage will be fetched on demand from a remote node via RPC.
 As a result, you cannot read from symbolic storage locations.